 Deploying WordPress Using the CCI Console

 Cloud Container Instance (CCI) provides a serverless container engine, eliminating the need to manage clusters or servers.
-CCI delivers container agility and high performance with only three steps.
+It delivers agile and high-performance containers with only three steps.
 CCI enables you to create Deployments.
 It enhances container security isolation and supports fast workload deployment, elastic load balancing, and auto scaling based on the Kubernetes workload model.

 Creating a Namespace